A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

-Note: web.dev emulate a test using a Mobile device, and while writing, I don’t see an option to test using Desktop.
+Note: web.dev emulates a test using a Mobile device, and while writing, I don’t see an option to test using Desktop.

 Do you know Lighthouse is available in your Chrome browser?
-And, the great news is, you can choose to test using Mobile or Desktop.
-It’s available in Developer tools.
+And, the great news is, you can choose to test using Mobile or Desktop, and it’s available in Developer tools.

 As you can see above, you have an option to choose what you want to test.
-This is great as you can focus on your goal and get the audit results faster.
+This is great to focus on your goal and get the audit results faster.

 Results look and feel from Chome and web.dev is almost similar.

-But if you look at carefully, there is one extra metrics group here – Progressive Web App.
+But if you look at it carefully, there is one additional metrics group here – Progressive Web App.
 So another reason to audit using Chrome.

 Lighthouse is available as a Node module.
-You can get it installed on your server and use it programmatically or command line.
-Let’s quickly check out how to install Lighthouse to run some test.
+You can install it on your server and use it programmatically or command line.
+Let’s quickly check out how to install Lighthouse to run some tests.